 Weapon Contamination in Myanmar.
-Myanmar is heavily affected by weapon contamination as a result of a long list of conflicts, starting for residual contamination from WWII, the conflicts between the Myanmar Armed Forces (MAF) and the numerous non-state armed groups (NSAGs) affiliated with ethnic minorities, and the most recent armed violence erupted after the military intervention in February 2021.
+Myanmar is heavily affected by weapon contamination as a result of a long list of conflicts, starting for residual contamination from WWII, and the more recent conflicts.
 This has produced a multilayer level of contamination including land mines, ERW and IEDs.
 The full extent of weapon contamination in Myanmar is unknown.
 Landmines have been widely used by parties to hostilities in Myanmar.

-Prior to February 2021, the weapon contaminated areas were mainly the border areas of Myanmar adjacent to Bangladesh, China, Lao, and Thailand and in the states where MAF and NSAG (mainly Rakhine, Kachin and Shan.
+Prior to February 2021, the weapon contaminated areas were mainly the border areas of Myanmar adjacent to Bangladesh, China, Lao, and Thailand and in the states where the Tatmadaw and EAOs (mainly Rakhine, Kachin and Shan).
 However, with the proliferation of conflict and parties to hostilities since February 2021, weapon contamination has spread to most all states and regions, with a special impact on Kayah and Kayin.
 Nowadays 12 out of 14 states or regions in Myanmar are affected by weapon contamination.

 Status of Humanitarian Mine Action in Myanmar.
 Myanmar is neither a signatory to the anti-personnel mine-ban treaty nor to the Convention on Certain Conventional Weapons, or other weapon controlling/banning treaties.
 However, it has recently joined the Convention on the Rights of Persons with Disabilities (CRPD).
 Myanmar does not have a current national mine action strategy or authority; does not either have national mine action legislation or standards.
 Despite that, some HMA activities (Risk Education and Victim Assistance) can take part in Myanmar, no without limitations and difficulties.
 The Myanmar military engineers hold the responsibility for clearance and disposal of weapon contamination.
 However, humanitarian clearance has not occurred in Myanmar yet as NGO mine action operators are not permitted to conduct clearance by either the national or ethnic minority administrations.
 The Tatmadaw Engineers randomly conduct some clearance operations but operations not following International Mine Action Standards or humanitarian mine action criteria.
 The amount of land cleared, and the number of explosive ordnances destroyed is not reported.
-Between 2106 and 2020, some HMA operators were allowed to conduct survey operations in some specific locations.
-After the military intervention in 2021, all mine action activities conducted by INGO/NGOs are limited to EORE and VA...
+Between 2016 and 2020, some HMA operators were allowed to conduct survey operations in some specific locations.
+After the military intervention in 2021, all mine action activities conducted by INGO/NGOs are limited to EORE and VA.